moderepo/bizstack-console-plugin-samples/component_plugin_template_my_account/README.md

-# Dashboard Widget Plugin Template - Weather Widget
+# Page and Component Plugin Template - My Account Components
-This project contains an example of creating plugins of type dashboard widget.
-There are many types of dashboard widgets.
-There are widgets that display static data and do not require making API calls.
-There are widgets that display dynamic data such as metrics, logs, alerts, etc... which require making API calls to MODE's backend to fetch data.
-And there are widgets that display dynamic data and require making API calls but to external server instead of MODE backend.
-This project contains example of a widget that display external data.
+This project contains an example of creating plugins of type component.
+Components are just React components.
+What it does and how it is implemented depends on the project requirements.

+Just for the purpose of demonstrating how to implement component plugins, this example project will implement a couple of components to replace the BizConsole's Personal Info component.

+Let's assume we don't like the BizConsole's Personal Info component that are displayed in the My Account page.
+We want to separate the user's personal info and user preference as 2 different components.
+Therefore, we created this plugin that implements 2 components to display the logged in user's info and preference.